-The following 12 core courses (36 units) are
+The following 12 core courses (36 units) are required of all MBA students:

-6 MBA students:

-BUSI 510 Current Issues in Business
+BUSI 510 Current Issues in Business and

-DC31 510 and Management 3

-DI 101 540 0 5

-BUSI 513 Financial Resource

 Management 3

+BUSI 513 Financial Resource Management 3

 BUSI 514 Management of Technology 3

 BUSI 515 Applied Research and Analysis 3

-BUSI 516 Organizational Behavior

-and the Future 3
+BUSI 516 Organizational Behavior and the Future e 3

 BUSI 521 Managerial Economics 3

 BUSI 527 Strategic Marketing 3

 BUSI 529 Ethics in a Changing

 Organizational Environment 3

-BUSI 541 Management for the
+BUSI 541 Management for the Worldwide

-Worldwide Organization 3
+Organization 3

 BUSI 578 Strategy and Planning 3

 BUSI 581 The Christian Business and

 Professional Leader 3

 BUSI 583 Integrated Decision Making 3

-Total 36 units
+Total 36 u units

-\All core courses may be taken in any order except BUSI 583 Integrated Decision Making.
+^{}All core courses may be taken in any order except BUSI 583 Integrated Decision Making.
 This course must be taken during the final semester of study.